Skyz03/Front-end-Challenge/HTML & CSS/Newbie/Huddle-landing-page/README.md

 -
 ## Author

-- Website - Aakib Shah Sayed
+- Website - Skyz03

+## Acknowledgement

+Thanks to @tediko for the advice for the social icons section.